kkots/ggxrd_hitbox_overlay_2211/README.md

 ## Description

-Adds hitboxes overlaid on top of characters/projectiles for Guilty Gear Xrd Rev2 version 2211 (as of 13'th November 2023).
+Adds hitboxes overlaid on top of characters/projectiles for Guilty Gear Xrd Rev2 version 2211 (as of 3'rd January 2024).
 Also can freeze the game and play it frame-by-frame (with box display turned off for example).
-Also can screenshot the game with transparency enabled/disabled (with help from WorseThanYou).
+Also can screenshot the game with transparency enabled/disabled (made with help from WorseThanYou).

 ## Credits